aychziel/k-Beauty-vs-american-skincare/README.md

 ---
 #### Modeling
-I tried a variety of models including Logistic Regression with with Count Vectorizer, Tfidf, K-Nearest Neighbors, Random Forest Classifier, and Naive Bayes but the one that regularly had the highest accuracy was Multinomial Logistic Regression.
-To preprocess the text, I used Count Vectorizer with relativly few restraints (no max feature limit, low min df, high max df).
-Most of the limitation came from the stop words.
-While this hurt the accuracy, it made the interpretation much more useful.
+I tried a variety of models including Logistic Regression with with Count Vectorizer, Tfidf, K-Nearest Neighbors, Random Forest Classifier, and Naive Bayes but the one that regularly had the highest accuracy was Multinomial Naive Bayes model.
+To preprocess the text, I used Count Vectorizer with few restraints(max features).
+Most of the limitation came from the stop words and korean text.
+This affected the accuracy, however made the information more useful.

 #### Executive Summary, Conclusion & Recommendations